beast-dev/doc/_posts/2018-10-29-measuring-performance.md

 * The optimal weights for operators will also vary considerably by data set meaning it is difficult to come up with reliable rules.

 * We are currently working on improving the operators and weights to achieve a reliable increase in statistical performance.
-More soon on this...
+More on this soon ...

 {% include note.html content="The operator weights that BEAUti generates by default are intended to be robust (we want to try to ensure convergence) and may not be optimal in all circumstances.
 Adjustment of these might achieve significant improvements in ESS/hour but caution should be exercised and the results examined closely to ensure that that convergence has been achieved.
 As always we strongly recommend that at least 2 replicate runs are performed and the results compared."  %}